mark-watson/Clojure-AI-Book/manuscript/opennlp.md

   :repl-options {:init-ns opennlp-clj.core})
   ~~~~~~~~

 Note the use of **:java-source-paths** to specify where the Java codes stored in the project.
 When you use **lein run** to try the example, both the Java and Clojure code is compiled.
 When I first wrote this example, I used the maven output target for the OpenNLP example in my Java AI book.
-I left the dependency in this **project.clj** file commented out.
+I left the dependency in this **project.clj** file commented out and instead added the two Java source files to this project.

 TBD: